 For example, take a case that happened in 2016.
 Two parents were in court because they were having personal issues.
 The father wanted custody, and the mother wanted a restraining order.
-While the father was represented by a family law attorney, the mother decided to represent herself.
+While the father was represented by an attorney, the mother decided to represent herself.
 She was not a lawyer, and she didn’t have the training necessary to understand the documents, language, and procedures of the average family law court.
 She eventually lost the case.

 The mother accused the judge of refusing to give her a fair hearing.
 However, the judge found that, lawfully, a court was “under no obligation to ‘level the playing field’ by assisting [the] Mother.”
 While courts must recognize that self-representing individuals do not have the same degree of knowledge as a fully trained attorney, they are only responsible for ensuring the other party doesn’t present misinformation about how or what to do.
 For example, if the father’s lawyer falsely told the mother she could use her sister’s written statement, the court could intervene on the mother’s behalf.
 However, since the mother decided to represent herself, it was her responsibility to research how to behave in court in order to best present her case.